Know Your Rights: Title IX for LGBTQ+ Families

 Sports Bans

 At the start of the 2023 school year, 23 states had banned transgender students from participating in sports consistent with their gender identity.
 The Department of Education has proposed Title IX rules which would not allow these blanket bans.
-These rules are expected to be finalized in October of 2023, and this guide will be updated at that time.
+These rules are expected to be finalized in Late 2024, and this guide will be updated at that time.
 In the meantime, it is still important to file a Title IX complaint if you believe that your child is being excluded from a school sports program because of their sexual orientation or gender identity.

 In short, schools must follow Title IX regardless of anti-LGBTQI+ state laws.